List of Sailor Moon characters: Naru Osaka

 Naru Osaka (大阪 なる, Ōsaka Naru) is Usagi's best friend and schoolmate at the start of the series.
 She and her mother are the first victims of a monster attack, and she idolizes Sailor Moon for saving them.
 Throughout the series, she continues to be a frequent target of villains and monsters.
+Naru later attends the same high school as Usagi in Stars arc of the manga.

 In a "memorable subplot" of the anime adaptation, Naru falls in love with Nephrite, who eventually returns her feelings and attempts to atone for his misdeeds.
 His death while protecting Naru devastates her throughout the first season, which Kotono Mitsuishi was particularly touched by.
-In the anime, Naru later dates Gurio Umino.
+Naru also later dates Gurio Umino in the anime, and does not attend the same high school as Usagi.
 Naru plays a more important role in the live-action series, learning most of the truth about the Sailor Guardians.
 She is also a more confident and outgoing person.
 For a short while, she and Ami share a conflicted relationship, as both seem to be jealous of the other's closeness with Usagi.
 However, they resolve their differences and become good friends.

 Naru's younger sister, Naruru, is featured in a short side-story in the Stars manga.
 In the anime it is stated that she is an only child.
-Naruru at first appears with Haruka, Michiru and Usagi at the high school and is shown getting along with them.

 In Japanese, Naru is voiced by Shino Kakinuma in the original series and by Satomi Satō in Crystal.
 In English, she is voiced by Mary Long in a heavy Brooklyn accent in the DIC/Cloverway English version and by Danielle Judovits in the Viz Media English version.
 Chieko Kawabe portrays her in the live-action series, and Yuka Yamauchi portrays her in the musical Pretty Guardian Sailor Moon - Nogizaka46 Version.